mkols1/mpvconfig/README.md

 # Installation
 1. "Win + r" and open "%appdata%\mpv"
 2. Clone/download the files to this directory.
-3. Change the directories in /script-opts/webm.conf(line 12) and mpv.conf(line 42) to your desired location.
+3. Change the directories in /scripts/webm.lua(line 18) and mpv.conf(line 42) to your desired location.

 # mpv.conf
 anime4k shaders by default.
+Ctrl + 1-6 to select shaders, Ctrl + 0 to clear.

 # Shaders
 Includes all [anime4k](https://github.com/bloc97/Anime4K) shaders.